 - Lateral movement of account credentials to other assets on the network which most likely wouldn’t have seen before

-- Access to DB and executing a querying aggressively across schema to find where the sensitive data is stored
+- Access to DB and executing a querying aggressively across schema to find where the sensitive data is in storage

-It is never too late to deploy the right technology to safeguard your future assets.
-But it is always better to do it before you are breached.
+It is never too late to deploy the right technology to safeguard your future assets and prevent account compromise.
+But it is always better to do it before your identity is compromised.